JuliusWeinmiller/ThermalMultiphaseOpenLB/README.md

 4. Any other steps in the quick installation also need to be performed
   * Reminder to add: `-lgsl -lgslcblas`
   * Reminder to edit `BounceBack`

+# Core papers used
+`Q. Li, K. Luo, X. Li.
+2013.
+Lattice Boltzmann modeling of multiphase flows at large density ratio with an improved pseudopotential model.
+10.1103/PhysRevE.87.053301`